Ramkat12/distributed-systems-project/README.md

-Both configurations track the ideal closely, showing that good distribution comes from the general approach,hashing plus virtual nodes — rather than being fragile to the exact formula chosen.
+Both configurations track the ideal closely, showing that good distribution comes from the general approach,hashing plus virtual nodes, rather than being fragile to the exact formula chosen.

 ## Additional Materials